AR/AP Automation Report 2026

 What about invoice exceptions and approvals?

 Automation handles routine invoices end-to-end.
 Exceptions route to humans for decision.
 The goal is 80%+ straight-through processing, with humans handling only unusual situations.
-Configure your exception handling workflows carefully during implementation.
+Configure your exception handling workflows carefully during implementation, as exception management often determines overall satisfaction with automation.

 Do we need to change our ERP to implement automation?